-- Having chronic kidney disease of any stage increases your risk for severe illness from COVID-19.

-Continue your medicines and your diet as directed by your hear supply of your medicines.

-Stay in contact with your healthcare to them if you can't get?

-If you don'the • Continue your medicines and your diet as directed by your healthcare provider.
+- 7 UISEASE Having chronic kidney disease of any stage increases your risk for severe illness from COVID-19.
+Actions to take Continue your medicines and your diet as directed by your heating supply of your medicines.
+Stay in contact with your healtheating to them if you can't cet'' Continue your medicines and your diet as directed by your healthcare provider.
 Make sure that you have at least a 30-day - Stay in contact with your healthcare team as often as possible, especially if you have any new signs or symptoms of illness.
-Also reach out - Have shelf-stable food choices to help you follow your kidney diet.
+Also reach out

+- Have shelf-stable food choices to help you follow your kidney diet.